PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     <img src="images/image15.png" width=75%>

     > :bulb: **Information** <br>
-    > The route table for `us-east1` traffic should now have a default route using `us-west1-vmseries` as the next hop.
+    > The default route for `us-east1` traffic should use `us-west1-vmseries` as the next hop.
     <br>

 3. On `us-west1-vmseries`, go to **Monitor → Traffic**.